eslint/eslint/docs/user-guide/configuring/configuration-files.md

 `~/` refers to [the home directory of the current user on your preferred operating system](https://nodejs.org/api/os.html#os_os_homedir).
 The personal configuration file being referred to here is `~/.eslintrc.*` file, which is currently handled differently than other configuration files.

-### How does ESLint find personal configuration files
+### How does ESLint find personal configuration files?

 If `eslint` could not find any configuration file in the project, `eslint` loads `~/.eslintrc.*` file.